Education (EDUC)

 EDUC 125A.
 Tutoring Children in Reading.
 2 Units

 Corequisite(s): EDUC 125B.
+Service Learning may be required.

 Term Typically Offered: Fall, Spring

 The purpose of this course is to examine methods of tutoring in literacy and to provide the tools to motivate and teach children.
-Additionally, influences integral to the development of children (cognitive, social-emotional, and physical development) will be explored through the intersections of students¿ identities (e.g., family, race, sex, gender, and cultural perspectives).
+Additionally, influences integral to the development of children (cognitive, social-emotional, and physical development) will be explored through the intersections of students' identities (e.g., family, race, sex, gender, and cultural perspectives).
 Students are required to concurrently enroll in EDUC 125B Field Experience where 40 hours of direct service will be completed at a designated elementary school site.

 EDUC 125B.
 Tutoring Children in Reading Practicum.
 1 Unit

-Corequisite(s): EDUC 125A
+Corequisite(s): EDUC 125A Service Learning may be required.

 Term Typically Offered: Fall, Spring